-- 1 tablespoon unsalted butter
+- 2 tablespoons unsalted butter

-- 1 clove garlic, minced
+- 1 clove garlic minced

-- 2 teaspoons all-purpose flour
+- 2 tablespoons all-purpose flour

-- 1 cup low-fat (2%) milk
+- 2 cups low-fat milk 2%

 - Kosher salt and ground black pepper

-- 2 tablespoons low fat cream cheese
+- 2 tablespoons cream cheese

-- ¾ cup freshly grated parmesan cheese
+- 3/4 cup freshly grated parmesan cheese

 - 12 ounces uncooked fettuccine pasta

-- 2 cups cherry tomatoes, halved
+- 2 cups cherry tomatoes halved

-- ¼ cup toasted pine nuts
+- 1/4 cup toasted pine nuts

-- ¼ cup thinly sliced basil leaves
+- 1/4 cup thinly sliced basil leaves

-- additional grated parmesan for serving (optional)
+- additional grated parmesan for serving optional

 - Bring a large pot of salted water to a boil; cook the fettuccine according to the package directions.
 While the pasta is cooking, make the sauce.

 - For the sauce: Melt the butter in a pot over medium heat.
 Add the garlic and cook for 1 minute.
 Add in the flour and cook, stirring with a wooden spoon,1 minute.
-Whisk in the milk, ¾ teaspoon salt and ½ teaspoon pepper and cook, whisking constantly, until just thickened, about 3-5 minutes.
+Whisk in the milk, 3/4 teaspoon salt and 1/2 teaspoon pepper and cook, whisking constantly, until just thickened, about 3-5 minutes.
 Gradually add the cream cheese parmesan cheese; whisk until melted, about 1 minute.